In Defense of the Compact Disc

 While MP3s are fine for ear-buds, the CD produces an objectively better sound when experienced on any decent loudspeaker or headphone.
 Using algorithms to remove data that is (hopefully) unnecessary, 256 or 320-kbps MP3s might not be significantly inferior to 1,411-kbps CDs, but few argue against the basic premise that lossless CDs can offer a superior sonic experience over compressed MP3s.
 The best that computer audio can do is to match CDs in terms of quality.
 FLAC, AIFF, and other file formats do apparently get there, though they represent only a small fraction of the music downloaded.

 What about the promise of digital music, a sound quality that surpasses CDs and is more comparable to Super Audio CDs or better?
 There is little actual evidence that a higher bit rate and sampling frequency improves musical fidelity over what normal CDs are already capable of.
 The data on CDs is read as 16-bit numbers, which means CDs employ 65,536 different levels to describe sound waves between 20 and 20,000 hertz, from the lowest to the highest end of what adults can hear.
 SACDs can produce sound waves at many hertz past this on both ends, which is also many hertz past what occurs in most music, beyond what the human ear registers, and out of the range that most stereo systems can faithfully reproduce.
 (True believers will say the frequencies past what we hear mysteriously affect the lower frequencies.)
 The Red Book specifications that define CD technology are based on math in the form of Nyquist theorem, which states that a sampling rate of twice the upper end of the sound wave produced is required to replicate it with precision.
-Since CDs top off just above the frequencies most people can hear at 22 kilohertz, a sampling rate of 44.1 kilohertz/second was devised by this theorem, which mathmatically ensures that CDs perfectly reproduce all the sound waves human beings are capable of hearing.
+A sampling rate of 44.1 kilohertz/second was devised by this theorem, which mathmatically ensures that CDs perfectly reproduce all the sound waves human beings are capable of hearing.

 Past this foundation of math that the CD rests upon, common sense dictates that there’s got to be limit to what our auditory systems are capable of perceiving, and numerous blind tests have indicated that despite what some enthusiasts maintain, audio formats like SACD may not offer any real-world improvement in sound quality over CDs.
-Even when high quality audio files that reach the level of SACD or better become available to consumers, I wouldn’t count on dramatic improvements over CD sound quality.
+Even when high bit rate audio files that reach the level of SACD or higher become available to consumers, I wouldn’t count on audible improvements over CD sound quality.

 3. Better Sounding Than Ever